AguaClara/UASB/UASB_Manual_Spring2018.md

 Without any design information, the team began by fabricating a small scale tipping bucket to get a sense for the design and operation of one of these bucket systems.
 This bucket, pictured in figure X below, was made with a simple plastic bucket, with two screws drilled in to opposite sides.
 These screws rested in holes from connector pieces on 80-20 bars, allowing the bucket to swing freely with little friction.  **EMBED VIDEOS INTO THIS SECTION**

-While this system gave the team a better sense of how a tipping buc
+While this system gave the team a better sense of how a tipping bucket